Disappearance of Susan Powell: Developments in 2010–2012

 Investigators' scrutiny extended to Steven upon learning from a family friend that he had been obsessed with his son's wife.
 Computer images seized from his house in 2010 turned up 4,500 images of Susan taken without her knowledge, including close-ups of specific body parts.
 Police also turned their attention to Michael after learning that he had sold his broken-down Ford Taurus to a wrecking yard in Pendleton, Oregon, shortly after Susan's disappearance, and had later ordered satellite images of the lot.
-When police found the car, a sniffer dog indicated that a decomposing human body had been in the trunk.
+When police found the car, a cadaver dog indicated that decomposing human remains had been in the trunk.
 DNA tests on the car proved inconclusive.

-On September 14, 2011, Utah authorities discovered a possible gravesite while searching Topaz Mountain, a desert area near Nephi that Joshua had frequented as a campsite.
-There were signs of recent soil disturbance and shoveling, but after digging a few feet down, police were unable to find any remains, in spite of careful sifting of the soil.
+On September 14, 2011, Utah authorities discovered a possible gravesite while searching Topaz Mountain, a desert area near Nephi, that Joshua had visited often as a campsite.
+There were signs of recent soil disturbance and shoveling, but after digging a few feet down, police were unable to find any remains in spite of careful sifting of the soil.
 Federal anthropologists also ruled out the possibility of the site being an ancient burial ground.
-Police continued to examine the site for a time, but offered no explanation as to why they previously announced the finding of remains when none had actually been confirmed.
+Police continued to examine the site for a time but offered no explanation as to why they previously announced the finding of remains when none had actually been confirmed.
 Authorities said they were following a scent detected by their sniffer dogs.

 Relations between and within the Powell and Cox families became increasingly hostile.
-After a police raid in their home in 2011, both Joshua and Steven spoke to major news outlets regarding journals that Susan had allegedly written about the relationship between Steven and herself.
+After the police raided their home in 2011, both Joshua and Steven spoke to major news outlets regarding journals that Susan had allegedly written about the relationship between Steven and herself.
 Steven claimed that he and Susan had been falling in love prior to her disappearance, and he cited the content of the journals (written when Susan was a teenager) as evidence to support his theory that she was mentally unstable and could have run away with another man.
 A judge issued a permanent injunction forbidding Joshua and Steven from publishing any material from Susan's journals, ordering the pair to either return or destroy any journals already published.

-On September 22, Steven was arrested on charges of voyeurism and child pornography after police found evidence that he had secretly videotaped numerous women and young girls, including Susan.
-John Long, assistant attorney general for Washington State, said that Joshua was a "subject" in the child pornography investigation.
-A friend of Steven claimed that he was preoccupied with pornography and "was hung up on [Susan] sexually".
-Chuck Cox filed for custody of Susan's children the day after Steven was arrested.
-A Washington court eventually granted Cox temporary custody of the boys, ruling that Joshua would have to move out of Steven's home if he wanted to regain custody.
-Joshua rented a house in South Hill, but authorities later alleged that he had never actually moved into that house, merely making it appear as if he had satisfied the court's instructions while continuing to reside at Steven's home.
+On September 22, Steven was arrested on charges of voyeurism and child pornography after police found evidence that he had secretly videotaped young girls and numerous women, including Susan.
+John Long, assistant attorney general for Washington State, said that Joshua was a "subject" in this investigation.
+A friend of Steven claimed that he was preoccupied with pornography and "was hung up on [Susan] sexually."
+Chuck Cox, Susan's father, filed for custody of her children the day after Steven was arrested.
+A Washington court eventually granted Cox temporary custody of the boys, ruling that Joshua would have to move out of Steven's residence if he wanted to regain custody.
+Joshua rented a house in South Hill, but authorities later alleged that he had never actually moved into there, merely making it appear as if he had satisfied the court's instructions while continuing to reside at Steven's residence.